-The trophy-winning pet for 2017 was Martha, a Neapolitan mastiff with droopy, bloodshot eyes and sagging jowls, while other years’ champions have included the blind Chinese crested Sweepee Rambo and and wizened, whiskered Yoda.
-Take a look through the decade’s winners of the odd title.
+The winner of the Ugliest Dog in the World Contest in 2018 was Zsa Zsa, an English bulldog with a pronounced underbite, drooping tongue and barrel-chested stance.
+The winner of the Ugliest Dog Contest in 2017 went to Martha, a Neapolitan mastiff with bloodshot eyes and sagging jowls, while other years’ champions have included the blind Chinese crested Sweepee Rambo and and wizened, whiskered Yoda.
+Take a look through the decade’s winners of the odd title in the gallery above.

-This year’s competition, held June 23 at the fair as usual, featured events like a "Faux Paw Fashion Show" and "Red Carpet Walk."
-The winning prize includes $1,500, a trophy, and a flight to New York for media appearances where the pup can preen at last.
-As to who determines the titular Ugliest Dog?
-Judges for 2017 included long-standing head judge Brian Sobel and Today Show correspondent Kerry Sanders.
+This year’s competition, held June 23 at the fair for its 25th year, saw 14 dogs competing for the ultimate prize: $1,500, a trophy, a donated prize match for Underdog Rescue and a flight to New York for a media appearance where the pup can preen at last.
 Competition is always fierce amongst the many canines in the running for that unlikely prize, most of whom have been rescued and have overcome — or are dealing with — some kind of health issues.

 - How to Help Victims of the Texas School Shooting